 SALC is supporting three individuals who were charged with sedition for allegedly participating in a march that encouraged Swazis to boycott the 2013 national elections.
-The definition of sedition in the Sedition and Subversive Activities Act is extremely broad and vague, and this lack of clarity over what conduct is prohibited by the legislation has enabled Swazi authorities to use the offence to suppress legitimate dissent.
+The definition of seditious intention in the Sedition and Subversive Activities Act is extremely broad and vague, and this lack of clarity over what conduct is prohibited has enabled Swazi authorities to use the law to suppress legitimate dissent.

 The three individuals are accused of contravening section 4(a) of the Act which prohibits conduct that attempts to “bring hatred and dissatisfaction against the Swaziland government and the administration of justice”, and section 4(e) of the Act which prohibits the display of “seditious publications”.
 All three were granted bail in 2013, and have not yet received a trial date for the commencement of their criminal trial.